Use of Copyrighted Materials

 The University does not permit the use of illegal software copies, or the illegal copying of computer software on University facilities and/or equipment.
 Unauthorized copying of computer software exposes the individual and the institution to legal action for Copyright Infringement or for breach of the applicable License Agreement.

 Roles and Responsibilities

-In order to avoid Copyright Infringement, it is the responsibility of Employees to ensure that Copyright Materials are used in accordance with this policy and Copyright Law.
-As unauthorized use of Copyright Materials is contrary to Copyright Law and subject to legal recourse, it is the responsibility of all Employees at the University to exercise care in ensuring proper authorization has been obtained for use of Copyright Materials (including the particular use in question).
+In order to avoid Copyright Infringement, it is the responsibility of Employees to ensure that Copyrighted Materials are used in accordance with this policy and Copyright Laws.
+As unauthorized use of Copyrighted Materials is contrary to Copyright Laws and subject to legal recourse, it is the responsibility of all Employees at the University to exercise care in ensuring proper authorization has been obtained for use of Copyrighted Materials (including the particular use in question).

 Unless permitted by a specific License Agreement or other contract, or an exception under the Copyright Act, use or reproduction of Copyrighted Materials, in whole or in part, by any means, is not allowed without the permission of the Copyright Owner.Deans, heads, directors and managers are responsible for taking reasonable steps to implement this policy and to facilitate ongoing compliance.